aimms/how-to/Articles/528/528-how-to-set-up-data-exchange-basics.rst

 In our model it looks like this:

 .. image:: images/data-exchange3.png
-   :scale: 50
+   :scale: 70
-   :align: left
+   :align: center

 If this procedure is run succesfully you will see that the data from the data source is imported as specified in the mapping file:

 .. image:: images/data-exchange4.png
-   :scale: 50
+   :scale: 70
-   :align: left
+   :align: center

 This is the most basic setup for integrating and using the Data Exchange Library in your model.